Bucks County, Pennsylvania: Atlantic Coastal Plain Region

 According to the Trewartha climate classification system, the Atlantic coastal plain section of Bucks County, which is located roughly southeast of U.S. Route 1 has a Temperate Oceanic Climate with hot and slightly humid summers, cool winters and year-around precipitation (Doak).
 Doak climates are characterized by all months having an average mean temperature > 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 72.0 °F and no significant precipitation difference between seasons.
 According to the Köppen climate classification, this region has a humid subtropical climate (Cfa).
 During the summer months in the Atlantic Coastal Plain, episodes of extreme heat and humidity can occur with heat index values > 110 °F. The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 During the winter months, episodes of extreme cold and wind can occur with wind chill values < -7 °F. The plant hardiness zone in Andalusia, Bensalem Twp, elevation 16 ft, is 7a with an average annual extreme minimum air temperature of 3.0 °F. The average seasonal (Nov-Apr) snowfall total is between 24 and 26 in depending on elevation and distance from the Atlantic Ocean.
 The average snowiest month is February which correlates with the annual peak in nor'easter activity.

+Climate data for Andalusia, Bensalem Twp.
+Elevation: 16 ft (4.9 m).
+1981–2010 averages (1981–2018 records).